SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/14_Initialization.md

 } else {
     print("Unable to initialize one unnamed product") }
-// 打印 "Unable to initialize one unnamed product”
+// 打印 "Unable to initialize one unnamed product"
 ```

 <a name="overriding_a_failable_initializer"></a>